oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 #### Deploy resources - Introduction

-In this section, you will define the PV and PVC configuration and use the `domain creation image` created earlier in the domain resource YAML.
+In this section, you will define the PV and PVC configuration and reference the `domain creation image` created earlier in the domain resource YAML.
 You will then deploy the domain resource YAML to namespace `sample-domain1-ns`, including the following steps:

   - Create a Secret containing your WebLogic administrator user name and password.
   - If your domain type is `JRF`, create secrets containing your RCU access URL, credentials, and prefix.